rstrazza/taking-javaee-to-the-clouds/README.md

 ## Java EE Application

+The goal of the demos is to deploy the Cargo Tracker application using different packaging styles targeting multiple Cloud Providers at different service levels.

 The application used is a fork of the [Cargo Tracker](http://cargotracker.java.net) JEE Application available in [this git repository](https://github.com/rstrazza/cargotracker)

 The deployment artifacts were manually built by following one or more of the steps below: